hypmc/Stacksize/README.md

  - Have Java installed.
  - Execute Spigot BuildTools once.
 This places the latest Bukkit in your local Maven repository.

-You can then execute `gradle build` to build.
+You can then execute `./gradlew build` to build.